vicharanashala/annam-vision-model/Vishnukant_Awasthi/daily_updates.md

 ## 28/02/2026
 Trained the model on 10 classes 3 of corn, 2 of tomato, 3 of apple and 2 of grapes.
 For segmented plant village + segmented plant doc got validation accuracy of 83.42% and testing accuracy of 81%.
 For grayscale plantvillage + segmented plantdoc got validation accuracy of 86.63% and testing accuracy of 85.26%.
 For normal plantvillage + segmented plantdoc got validation accuracy of 85.56% and testing accuracy of 81%.

+## 02/03/2026
+Gone through the different versions and working of DINO.
+Trained the model using DINOv2 small on 10 classes and the dataset used was segmented.
+Got the validation accuracy of 80% and testing accuracy of 76%.